 You might already have heard of tinnitus through somebody who suffers from it.
 Some people hear constant background noise when in fact there’s no actual sound.
-They’re generally high-pitched whistles.
-They might be due to a number of different conditions but in music the frequent cause is long exposure to overly loud volumes.
+Those are generally high-pitched whistles.
+They might be due to a number of different conditions, but in music the frequent cause is long exposure to overly loud volumes.
 Top guitar players such as Neil Young, Jeff Beck or Eric Clapton suffer from them.
 There’s three things you need to know:

 - everybody’s sensitivity to noise is different and it is important to listen to one’s body rather than friends at the same concert or rehearsal (for instance),